Executive Summary (TL;DR)

 Governance Latency (GL) is the measurable time interval between a decision event and ethical constraint enforcement:

 In traditional architectures, GL spans 14–30 days.
 EHV drives GL asymptotically to zero, bounded only by local TEE cache validation.
-This runtime enforcement layer guarantees Sub-millisecond Formal Determinism (SMFD).
+This runtime enforcement layer guarantees Sub-millisecond Formal Constraints (SMFD).

 For failures or missing TEE environments, Fail-Safe Degraded Mode (FSDM) activates per NIST SP 800-53 SI-17, falling back to out-of-band audits.